🌟 Improve your sports field with a expert audit.

 Table of contents: Potassiums

 The chemical speciation of plant-assimilable potassium is the potassium K ion, absorbed from the soil solution.
-Other species may exist, but most of them are not available for our sports surfaces.
+Other speciations may exist, but the vast majority are not available to our plants. sports surfaces.

 Natural potassium salts originate from the drying out of ancient seas, especially in the Upper Permian period, 200 million years ago.
 The salts in seawater crystallised in order of solubility, so that above the ClNa salt layer there was a shallower layer of potassium minerals.